-The job of a teacher is to teach the children academic and also some life skills that they will need to succeed.
-Often class sizes are in the late twenties or early thirty’s and so it can be hard for a teacher to be able to spend time one on one with the children on a regular bases.
+The job of a teacher is to teach the children academically and also some life skills that they will need to succeed.
+Often class sizes are in the late twenties or early thirty’s and so it can be hard for a teacher to be able to spend time one on one with the children on a regular basis.

 It is important to take a fair but firm stance and to show the pupils what level of behaviour you expect from them right from the beginning.